 Soak up the atmosphere

 Possibly the nicest thing to do at Highlands Holidays is stay right where you are!
-Our orchard is beautiful at any time of year, whether the blossoms of Spring or ripe red apples of late Summer.
+Our orchard is beautiful at any time of year, whether the blossoms of Spring or ripe red apples of late Summer or gorgeous colours in the Autumn.
 Have a campfire and toast marshallows with your kids, or sit, cup of tea in hand, admiring the stunning views of the Wye Valley.